 Issues

-Our national debt has reached an astounding $37 trillion+, and economists warn that this growing burden inches us closer to the precipice of an “economic heart attack.”
-At our rate of unsustainable deficits, we risk triggering a debt spiral which would spell disaster for the nation.
-Entitlement, or “mandatory” spending on Social Security, Medicare, Medicaid, and Welfare programs accounts for an ever-growing share of the federal budget and ratio to GDP.
-Simultaneously, interest payments on the federal debt follow a similar trend, stretching scarce tax dollars thin and drying up funds which could otherwise go to more productive uses.
+Our national debt has reached an astounding $38 trillion+, and economists warn that this growing burden inches us closer to the precipice of an “economic heart attack.”
+At our rate of unsustainable deficits, we risk triggering a debt spiral that would spell disaster for the nation.
+Entitlement, or “mandatory,” spending on Social Security, Medicare, Medicaid, and Welfare programs accounts for an ever-growing share of the federal budget and of the ratio to GDP.
+Simultaneously, interest payments on the federal debt follow a similar trend, stretching scarce tax dollars thin and drying up funds that could otherwise go to more productive uses.
 These two spending categories threaten to bankrupt the United States unless they can be brought under control with political will.

-Congress must enact a binding mandate that requires a qualified annual budget to be passed on time every fiscal year.
-This ‘qualified’ budget must be limited to a deficit of 2-3% of the GDP to rein in spending.
+- Congressional Budget Accountability - Congress must enact a binding mandate that requires a qualified annual budget to be passed on time every fiscal year.
+This ‘qualified’ budget must be limited to a deficit of 2-3% of the GDP, a percentage that mirrors our average GDP growth.
 The last two years have been unsustainable, with deficits of over 6%.
-The United States Congress needs to start spending within its means, just as every citizen and state has had to do since the nation's founding.
-If a qualified budget is not passed on time, Congress’s compensation will be temporarily suspended.
+If a qualified budget is not passed on time, Congress’s compensation should be temporarily suspended.
 If you don’t do your job, you don’t get paid!

 Policy Solutions